teuton-software/teuton/docs/learn/27-run_file.md

 # DSL: run_file

-We know the classic sequence `target/run/expect`, but sometimes we need to run our own script on the remote computer.
-To do this we have to:
+You know the classic sequence `target/run/expect`, but sometimes you need to run our own script files on the remote computer.
+So you have to:

-1. Upload a copy of the script to the remote computer
+1. Upload a copy of the script file to the remote host
-2. and then run it.
+2. and then run it on remote host

-For this task we have created a new instruction called `run_file`.
+For this task you use a new instruction called `run_file`.

 ## Example